yixuan/gradfps/README.md

 ### Citation

 Please consider to cite our work if you have used our algorithm or package in your research.
+The code to reproduce the experiments in the article can be found in the `inst/article` directory.

 ```
 @article{qiu2022gradient,